Admissions Open Now for PGP-DM Class of 2026

 ISDM's Online Assessment consists of two test components:

-a.
+b.
 SVAR - Spoken English Test

-Once your application is short-listed, we will provide you with detailed instructions and guidelines for logging in to the Online Assessment portal.
-The same is also available on your Student Dashboard.
+Once your application is short-listed, you will receive detailed instructions and guidelines for logging in to the Online Assessment portal.
+You may also find the same on your Application Dashboard.

-The link for the Online Assessment will be active for 7 days from the receipt of the Online Assessment Link.
+The link for the Online Assessment will be active for 5 days from the receipt of the Online Assessment Link.
 Further details will be shared on your registered email, prior to the scheduled assessment date.
 Please note that once the Online Assessment is initiated, it must be completed in one attempt.

 The Personal Interview will be conducted online.
-All the necessary information will be sent to shortlisted applicants on their registered e-mail ID, prior to their scheduled Personal Interview date.
+All the necessary information will be sent to shortlisted applicants on their registered email ID, prior to their scheduled Personal Interview date.

 The fee structure at ISDM is as follows:

-Although an MSW (Master of Social Work) course and the PGP-DM are both designed to prepare students to work in the Social Sector, an MSW program is geared more towards familiarizing students with field-work and working at the grass-root level, while the PGP-DM program teaches students management and leadership skills that are required to mentor teams working at the grass-root level.
+Although an MSW (Master of Social Work) course and the PGP-DM are both designed to prepare students to work in the Social Sector, an MSW program is geared more towards familiarising students with field-work and working at the grass-root level, while the PGP-DM program teaches students management and leadership skills that are required to mentor teams working at the grass-root level.

 Public Policy is a theoretical discipline that focuses on how government policies can impact the lives of the public at large, how policies can be implemented effectively, and the factors that impact the making of said policies.
 The PGP-DM, on the other hand, is more hands-on and designed to prepare students to work for the needs of the Social Sector.
-Students of PGP-DM gain practical exposure through Rural Immersion, Professional Learning Communities and various workshops, and go on to work in Think Tanks, Consultancies, Government organizations or International NGOs.
+Students of PGP-DM gain practical exposure through Rural Immersion, Professional Learning Communities and various workshops, and go on to work in Think Tanks, Consultancies, Government organisations or International NGOs.

 Development Studies is a theoretical discipline that examines social, economic, and political factors influencing development, focusing on understanding inequalities and promoting sustainable solutions.
 On the other hand, ISDM’s PGP-DM goes beyond theory, and imparts strategic management skills to design interventions, create sustainable SPOs, and lead impactful social change, bridging the gap between theory and practical implementation for tangible impact.